-I wasn’t too concerned.
+I wasn’t too concerned at the time.
 I had experienced them a handful of times in the past and, though I was miserable, I didn’t think too much about it.

 Little did I know that life as I knew it had completely changed….not only for me but for my family and friends as well.

-My new life now involves migraines two, three, and sometimes four times a week.
-At times, lasting days on end, requiring trips to the ER, Urgent Care and even the hospital for fluids, migraine cocktails, and infusions.
+Having absolutely no control over when they’d hit, our lives now revolved entirely around my chronic illness, requiring trips to the ER, Urgent Care and even the hospital for fluids, migraine cocktails, and infusions.